mbatc/Script-Interpreter/README.md

 # Script-Interpreter
-This is a Script Interpreter that I have been writing for a Game Engine project (Elektro).
+This is a Script Interpreter that I wrote as a bit of a learning experience

 Almost of the code in this system was made up as i went along.
 I had a general idea of how an interpreter or compiler worked, but i didn't really know how to write it.
 So basically this system works but it may not be that great.